COPA-DATA/service-engine-linux-how-to/Readme.md

 This guide helps you with the initial installation and configuration of the zenon Service Engine on Linux.

+**Service Engine in Docker:** If you are looking for the instructions for the Service Engine in Docker, [you can find them here](./Service-Engine-on-Docker.md).

 ## Requirements

 **System Requirements**